 There’s nothing second-rate about this Ford picture.
-It is by far his best war film and is as deeply felt as his strongest Westerns.
+It is by far his best war film and is as deeply felt as his strongest westerns.
 His emotional attachment to American History is applied to events only four years past.
 The pace is fast but Expendable takes its time to linger on telling character details.
 The entertainer that responds to the war announcement by singing “My Country ’tis of Thee” is Asian, perhaps even Japanese; she’s given an unusually sensitive close-up at a time when all Hollywood references to the Japanese were negative, or worse.

-Ford’s sentimentality for Navy tradition and the camaraderie of the service is as strong as ever.
+Ford’s sentimentality for Navy tradition and the camaraderie of the service are as strong as ever.
 Although we see a couple of battles, the film is really a series of encounters and farewells, with boats not coming back and images of sailors that gaze out to sea while waxing nostalgic about the Arizona lost at Pearl Harbor.
 The image of civilian boat builder Russell Simpson awaiting invasion alone with only a rifle and a jug of moonshine purposely references Ford’s earlier The Grapes of Wrath.
-Simpson played an Okie in that film and Ford stresses the association by playing “Red River Valley” on the soundtrack; it’s as if the invading Japanese were bankers come to boot Simpson off his land.
+Simpson played an Okie in that film and Ford stresses the association by playing “Red River Valley” on the soundtrack.
+It’s as if the invading Japanese were bankers come to boot Simpson off his land.

 Equally moving is the face of Jack Holt’s jut-jawed Army officer.
-He’d been playing basically the same crusty serviceman character for twenty years; because audiences had never seen Holt in a ‘losing’ role the actor makes the defeat seem all the more serious.
-The irony of this is that in real life, immediately after Pearl Harbor, Holt was so panicked by invasion fears that he sold his Malibu beach home at a fraction of its value.
+He’d been playing basically the same crusty serviceman character for twenty years; because audiences had never seen Holt in a ‘losing’ role the actor makes this defeat seem all the more serious.
+The irony is that in real life, immediately after Pearl Harbor, Holt was so panicked by invasion fears that he sold his Malibu beach home at a fraction of its value.
 Who bought it?
 According to Joel Siegel in his book The Reality of Terror, it was RKO producer Val Lewton.

 John Wayne is particularly good in this film by virtue of not being its star.
-His character turn as an impatient but tough Lieutenant stuck in a career dead-end is one of his best.
+Wayne’s character turn as an impatient but tough Lieutenant stuck in a career dead-end is one of his best.
 The real star of the film is Robert Montgomery, who before the war was known mostly for light comedies like the delightful Here Comes Mr. Jordan.
 Montgomery’s Brickley is a man of dignity and dedication trying to do a decent job no matter how hopeless or frustrating his situation gets.
 Whereas Wayne was a Hollywood soldier, Montgomery actually fought in PT boats in the Pacific.
 When he stands exhausted in tropic shorts, keeping up appearances when everything is going wrong, he looks like the genuine article.